epage/epage.github.io/blog/dev/pr-style.md

 and a fairly good likelihood that they can be justified without the controversial part, making them quick to merge when split out into a separate PR.

+By splitting a PR up into smaller chunks, any other work dependent on those earlier PRs is now unblocked.

 You don't know what will be controversial before you post your PR.
 Familiarity with the culture and practices of a project makes this easier to predict.